- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Comparing and Contrasting the Two

-You can enjoy either one hot or iced.
-Some people will froth the espresso with a handheld milk frother before pouring it over the top of the water and ice when making a long black.
+You can enjoy either one hot coffee or iced coffee.
+Some people will froth the espresso beverage with a handheld milk frother before pouring it over the top of the water and ice when making a long black coffee.
 This makes an even more beautiful layered look because it boosts the amount of crema on top.

 The History of the Long Black